Lectionary 311: Description

-Only the upper part of the four leaves have survived, with the text of the Gospel of Luke 16:24-25.
-28-30; 8:16-18.
-21. 27.
-29-30.
-32-34.
-38-39.
+Only the upper part of the four leaves have survived, with the text of the Gospel of Luke 16:24–25, 28–30; 8:16–18, 21, 27, 29–30, 32–34, 38–39.

 The text is written in Greek minuscule letters, in two columns per page, 13 lines per page (according to the reconstruction).
 The left column is written in Greek, the right column is written in Arabic.

-The codex contains fragments of lessons, which were red for fifth and sixth Sundays.
+The codex contains fragments of lessons, which were read for the fifth and sixth Sundays.

 History

 Gregory and Scrivener dated the manuscript to the 12th century.
 It has been assigned by the Institute for New Testament Textual Research to the 12th century.

 It once belonged to the Tischendorf's collection.
 It was bought from Tischendorf's family for the university in 1876.

 The manuscript was added to the list of New Testament manuscripts by Frederick Henry Ambrose Scrivener (297e) and Caspar René Gregory (number 311e).
 It was examined by Fenton John Anthony Hort.
 Gregory saw it in 1883.

-The codex is housed at the Cambridge University Library (Add.
-Mss.
-1879.13) in Cambridge.
+The codex is housed at the Cambridge University Library (MS Add.1879.13) in Cambridge.

 The fragment is not cited in critical editions of the Greek New Testament (UBS4, NA28).